Understanding the rules and benefits of grass let agreements

-With the new year now behind us, the annual grass letting season is fast approaching.
-H&H Land & Estates, one of the North’s leading Agricultural Land Agents, highlights the benefits of short-term agreements available to landowners.
+Each new year, the annual grass letting season fast approaches.
+Katie Proctor, Chartered Surveyor, highlights the benefits of short-term agreements available to landowners.

 Short-term agreements provide agricultural businesses with a flexible opportunity without the financial commitment often required when purchasing land.
-Over the years H&H Land & Estates has established a strong grass let portfolio with many returning graziers taking land from farms and estates throughout Cumbria owned by landowners who wish to ensure that their land remains actively farmed.
+Over the years, H&H Land & Estates has established a strong grass let portfolio with many returning graziers taking land from farms and estates owned by landowners who wish to ensure that their land remains actively farmed.

 Katie also highlights that with regard to Inheritance Tax and grass letting, to achieve full relief, the landowner must ensure that good management and positive husbandry of the grass, such as general maintenance to the land, is not only continued to be carried out but also documented.
 The CAAV advise that 'good evidence of husbandry should come in the form of contemporary records, invoices, field books and witnesses to the facts'.